prometheus/statsd_exporter/README.md

     usage: statsd_exporter [<flags>]

     Flags:
       -h, --help               Show context-sensitive help (also try --help-long and --help-man).
           --web.listen-address=":9102"
                                The address on which to expose the web interface and generated Prometheus metrics.
           --web.telemetry-path="/metrics"
                                Path under which to expose metrics.
           --statsd.listen-udp=":9125"
                                The UDP address on which to receive statsd metric lines. "" disables it.
           --statsd.listen-tcp=":9125"
                                The TCP address on which to receive statsd metric lines. "" disables it.
+          --statsd.listen-unixgram=""
+                               The Unixgram socket path to receive statsd metric lines in datagram. "" disables it.
+          --statsd.unixsocket-mode="755"
+                               The permission mode of the unix socket.
           --statsd.mapping-config=STATSD.MAPPING-CONFIG
                                Metric mapping configuration file name.
           --statsd.read-buffer=STATSD.READ-BUFFER
-                              Size (in bytes) of the operating system's transmit read buffer associated with the UDP connection.
+                               Size (in bytes) of the operating system's transmit read buffer associated with the UDP or Unixgram connection.
 Please make sure the kernel parameters net.core.rmem_max is set to a value greater than the value specified.
           --debug.dump-fsm=""  The path to dump internal FSM generated for glob matching as Dot file.
           --log.level="info"   Only log messages with the given severity or above.
-                              Valid levels: [debug, info, warn, error, fatal] --log.format="logger:stderr"
+Valid levels: [debug, info, warn, error, fatal]
+          --log.format="logger:stderr"
                                Set the log target and format.
-Example:
-                              "logger:syslog?appname=bob&local=7" or
+Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"
-                              "logger:stdout?json=true"
           --version            Show application version.
     ```

 ## Tests